Ethereal Master Degree Programs

 The title of degrees issued by AITU includes a religious modifier that immediately proceeds, or is included within, any of the following degrees to comply with the Florida Department of Education, Commission for Independent Education Section 1005.06 (1) (f): Associate of Arts, Associate of Science, Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Science, Doctor of Philosophy, and Doctor of Education.

-AITU offers only educational programs that prepare students for religious vocations as ministers, professionals, or laypersons in the categories of ministry, counseling, theology, education, administration, music, fine arts, media communications, or social work.
+AITU offers only educational programs that prepare students for religious vocations as ministers, professionals, or laypersons in the categories of ministry, counseling, theism, education, administration, music, fine arts, media communications, or social work.

 Investing in your career is definitely a wise and right decision as it enables you to make a positive impact on your professional future and your society at large.
 An effective Ethereal Master’s degree program should enable students to acquire academic knowledge along with necessary real world skills that can be directly applied in the workplace.